 Estate equalization aims to distribute assets fairly among heirs.
 This can be challenging for large or complex estates without life insurance.
 Besides achieving equitable distribution, life insurance payouts can help preserve estate value by covering costs after death.

 Permanent life insurance is a better fit for estate planning than term life insurance.
 Dundas Life works with some of Canada's top life insurers and can help you find the right policy at an affordable price.
-For more information contact our team.
+Schedule a free consultation on estate planning today!

 Frequently Asked Questions